Heilongjiang: Administrative divisions

-Heilongjiang is divided into thirteen prefecture-level divisions: twelve prefecture-level cities (including a sub-provincial city) and one prefecture:

 (Additional information regarding the last prefecture can be found at Greater Khingan.)

 These 13 prefecture-level divisions are subdivided into 128 county-level divisions (65 districts, 20 county-level cities, 42 counties, and one autonomous county).
 Those are in turn divided into 1,284 township-level divisions (473 towns, 400 townships, 58 ethnic townships, and 353 subdistricts).

 Urban areas

 Politics

-List of Secretaries of the Chinese Communist Party Heilongjiang Committee: